Does SanDisk Pass Buffett's Test?

 ROIC = Net operating profit after taxes / Invested capital

-Let's take a look at SanDisk (NAS: SNDK) and three of its industry peers, to see how efficiently they use cash.
+Let's look at SanDisk (NAS: SNDK) and three of its industry peers, to see how efficiently they use cash.
 Here are the ROIC figures for each company over a few periods.

 1 Year Ago